 Why could you want to make your own moulds?

 Quite simply put, because you either Can’t find the moulds you want, or they are extremely expensive (either the moulds themselves or the postage, if they are coming from the United States for example.
 Chocolate moulds, in particular the larger silicon ones are very heavy, postage could cost you an arm and a leg).

 Of course you can.
 There are plenty of places where you can buy ready made moulds including a large selection of easy to use ones at the Home Chocolate Factory (I use these a lot), if you can find the exact item and shape (and size) you’re after.

 There are generally 3 types of moulds you can get to cast your own chocolate items:

 Polycarbonate chocolate moulds

-As these moulds are a real investment, look after them well:
+As these polycarbonate moulds are an investment, here’s how look after them: